Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

-Because $\chi_{1}$ reduces to $\chi$ when $\kappa_{1} = \kappa_{2} = 0$, the Hamiltonianin~(\ref{eq:2modeham_chi}) reduces to Eq.~(\ref{eq:JandIHam}) in the nearly degenerate limit, as it should.
-This motivates us to generalize the definitions of the three two-mode regimes that are defined for the nearly-degenerate two-mode model to the full two-mode system.
-As an example, recall that physically the Rabi regime is the one in which two-body interactions are negligible.
-Because $\chi_{1}$ can be both positive or negative, this physical condition corresponds mathematically to both $0< \chi_{1} \ll N^{-1}$ and $0 > \chi_{1} \gg -N^{-1}$ in Eq.~(\ref{eq:2modeham_chi}).
-Hence, we define a Rabi-like regime as $|\chi_{1}| \ll N^{-1}$.
-Similarly, we define a Josephson-like regime as $N^{-1} \ll |\chi_{1}| \ll N$ and a Fock-like regime as $N \ll |\chi_{1}|$.
+In the nearly degenerate limit, both $\kappa_{1}$ and $\kappa_{2}$ equal $0$; therefore, $\chi_1$ reduces to $\chi$, $\chi_2$ to $0$, and Eq.~\eqref{eq:2modeham_chi} to Eq.~\eqref{eq:JandIHam_scaled} (as it should).
+This motivates us to generalize the definitions of the three two-mode regimes that have been defined previously for the nearly-degenerate two-mode model, to the full two-mode system.
+As an example, recall that physically the Rabi regime is the one in which interwell interactions are negligible.
+Because $\chi_{1}$ can be both positive or negative, this physical condition corresponds mathematically to both $0< \chi_{1} \ll N^{-1}$ and $0 > \chi_{1} \gg -N^{-1}$ (or equivalently, to the single condition $|\chi_{1}| \ll N^{-1}$) in Eq.~\eqref{eq:2modeham_chi}.
+Hence, we define a Rabi-like regime by $|\chi_{1}| \ll N^{-1}$.
+Similarly, we define a Josephson-like regime by $N^{-1} \ll |\chi_{1}| \ll N$ and a Fock-like regime by $N \ll |\chi_{1}|$.
+In contrast, $\chi$ is always positive for repulsive interactions (i.e., when $a>0$), so no absolute value signs are needed in the inequalities after Eq.~\eqref{eq:JandIHam_scaled}.

 In Fig.~\ref{fig:chi1} we schematically plot $|\chi_{1}|$ as a function of $a$ for both positive and negative $\kappa_{1}$.
-For positive $\kappa_{1}$, we see that the system will have Rabi-, Josephson-, and Fock-like regimes for some range of interaction strength $a$, since $|\chi_{1}|$ diverges at $a = a^{\ast}/(N-1)$.
-For negative $\kappa_{1}$, the system will have a Rabi-like regime but may or may not have Josephson- or Fock-like regimes, depending on whether $|\chi_{1}^{\ast}| < N^{-1}$, $N^{-1} < |\chi_{1}^{\ast}| < N$, or $N < |\chi_{1}^{\ast}|$.
+For positive $\kappa_{1}$, we see that the system will have Rabi-like, Josephson-like, and Fock-like regimes for some range of interaction strength $a$, since $|\chi_{1}|$ diverges at $a = a^{\ast}/(N-1)$.
+For negative $\kappa_{1}$, the system will have a Rabi-like regime but may or may not have Josephson-like or Fock-like regimes, depending on whether $|\chi_{1}^{\ast}| < N^{-1}$, $N^{-1} < |\chi_{1}^{\ast}| < N$, or $N < |\chi_{1}^{\ast}|$.
 In Fig.~\ref{fig:chi1cases}, we plot $|\chi_{1}|$ as a function of $a$ for the same six sets of parameters that are depicted in Fig.~\ref{fig:groundstateVSa}; we also include the values of $N$ and $N^{-1}$ in the plots to make it clear where transitions between the three regimes occur.
 These transitions correspond to the vertical lines in Fig.~\ref{fig:groundstateVSa} (see also the description in the caption to Fig.~\ref{fig:groundstateVSa}).